 - Sign in to the Oracle Cloud Infrastructure Console.

-- In the Oracle Integration Classic console, find the instance you want to delete.
+- Find the instance you want to delete.

 - From the menu, select Delete.

 - In the Delete Service dialog box that opens, set the following options:

 Force Delete—(Optional): Select this check box if you want the service instance to be deleted even if the database deployment cannot be reached to delete the database schemas.
 If enabled, you may need to delete the associated database schemas manually on the database deployment if they are not deleted as part of the service instance delete operation.

 Database Administrator User Name: Enter the name of the database administrator user that was specified when the database deployment was created.
 This user owns the instance’s repository and schemas.
 If you have specified two databases, specify the name of the administrator for the database deployment for the Oracle required schema.